Aurora Photography Gear

 A Wide Angle & Wide Aperture Lens

-You’ll also want you lens to be wide angle, meaning 24mm or wider.
+You’ll also want your lens to be wide-angle, meaning 24mm or wider.
 I find I prefer a 14mm lens for shooting the northern lights, but you may find you like something not as wide.

 Cameras & Lenses I Recommend

 But not to worry, you don’t need to spend a fortune to buy a good enough camera to capture the northern lights.
 Before upgrading to the 5DS-R, I shot with a 600D/Rebel-T3i and the Canon 10-22mm EF-S lens.
 This is a great combo for someone who is starting out, all the way to relatively experienced photographers.
 T